Thematic Clustering as a Research Goal

 - Response 1 is complaining about the subscription costs

-- Response 2 is referring to the switching costs of adopting a new tool, which include time, effort, and other resources in addition to just monetary value
+- Response 2 is referring to the switching costs of adopting a new tool, which includes time, effort, and other resources in addition to just monetary value

 - Response 3 is requesting a different subscription cost tier